Updated January 7th 2025

-To help you get started, we have curated this list of lenders below:
+To help you get started, we have curated this list of lenders for used car dealers:

 • Ottomoto – Modern lending app for car dealers.
 Ottomoto provides a faster, easier and more secure way for your customers to finance their vehicle.
 They provide you with an online credit application that feeds directly to their lending portal.